dhis2/dhis2-docs/src/commonmark/en/content/user/manage-users-user-roles-and-user-groups.md

-If a user has enabled Two Factor Authentication and then loses access to his/her authentication device (e.g. smartphone gets lost or broken), this user will not be able to log into the system anymore.
+If a user has enabled Two Factor Authentication and then loses access to his/her authentication device (e.g. smartphone gets lost or broken), this user will not be able to log into the system any more.
 To solve this issue, a user manager can disable Two Factor Authentication for the affected user, so that the user is able to access the system again using just a password.